20 Tips for a Kickass Website

 LBU’s Secrets to Wholesale Success offers some stellar bonuses designed not to just help makers conquer the wholesale marketplace, but to up their business game as well.
 Websites design + conversion strategies + search engine optimization are frequently mentioned in our private Facebook group and so many of us struggle with building websites that propel our balls forward + translate into sales and an excellent customer experience.
-This semester, I put together a list of twenty simple action items designed to make sites more functional, increase website conversion rates, easily boost search engine optimization + email sign-ups, all while creating a better user experience for our customers.
+This semester, I put together a list of twenty simple action items designed to make sites more functional, increase website conversion rates and website leads, easily boost search engine optimization + email sign-ups, all while creating a better user experience for our customers.

 I don’t typically share LBU bonuses outside of the LBU program, but I thought you all might enjoy this one, too.

 1. Add a prominent email opt-in.